BE: Visual Communication (11021.1)

 Announcements

 Announcements made during studios, seminars, lectures, or posted on to the unit canvas site and/or sent to your University of Canberra student email address, will be deemed to have been made to the whole group.
-Students are responsible for regularly checking the UCLearn site and their UC student email.
+Students are responsible for regularly checking the Canvas site and their UC student email.

 Consultation with Staff